n8som/Analyzing-My-First-Packet-With-Wireshark/README.md

 <h2>Task 3.
 Use filters to select packets</h2>

-In this task, I’ll use filters to analyze specific network packets based on where the packets came from or where they were sent to.
+In this task, I’ll use filters to analyze specific network packets based on where the packets came from or where they were sent.
 I’ll explore how to select packets using either their physical Ethernet Media Access Control (MAC) address or their Internet Protocol (IP) address.

 1. Enter the following filter to select traffic for a specific source IP address only.
 Enter this into the Apply a display filter... text box immediately above the list of packets: